COVID digest: Germany reports record-high incidence rate | DW | 16.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany recorded on Wednesday a record-high seven-day incidence rate, which showcases the number of new infections per 100,000 inhabitants in seven days.
+Germany recorded on Wednesday a record-high seven-day incidence rate, which reflects the average number of new infections per 100,000 inhabitants over the past week.

-The new figures came amid discussions about scaling back virus-linked restrictions across the country.
+The new figures come amid discussion about scaling back virus-linked restrictions across the country.

 The country recorded 262,593 new COVID infections on Wednesday, taking Germany's pandemic caseload to 17,695,210, according to data from the Robert Koch Institute for infectious diseases.
 With 269 fatalities recorded, the death toll has risen to 126,142.